-At Whipple Plumbing, we’re here to help.
+At Whipple Service Champions, we’re here to help.
 Did you know that issues with your HVAC system are sometimes to blame for too much dirt in the home?
 Here are some of the top HVAC-related causes of dust, plus how our air conditioner service can help.

 In many cases, the primary cause of excessive dust in the home is a leaking duct somewhere in the HVAC system.
 These can form due to basic wear and tear, or due to defects in installation or workmanship.
 If left for too long, these can lead to major dust areas in the attic and basement.
 In addition, this dust bypasses your HVAC filter.

 To help with this, look at all your visible vents for dust buildup.
 If you see any, you might be able to pinpoint their location by turning off the lights and using a flashlight to view the flow of dust particles in the air.
 Small enough leaks can be plugged with duct tape, while larger ones will need attention from one of our heating and air pros.

 Another big reason why dust can accumulate in the home is due to a faulty or worn-out filter in the HVAC system.
 Consider replacing yours more often, or also think about a filter with a higher MERV rating that will capture smaller particles.